 Let's Compare Prometheus and CloudWatch

 We will compare the two technologies primarily aimed at Kubernetes based cloud-native platform and explore which one fits the use cases better.
 One of the goals is also to find out when the “managed” CloudWatch starts to get costlier rather than managing Prometheus on your own.
 When we say “cost” here, it is not just the $ value – there are multiple aspects to it and we will discuss those as well.

 As noted earlier currently CloudWatch does not support monitoring a Kubernetes/EKS cluster (Issue link here).
 You can have core metric or custom metric at a standard resolution (granularity of a minute) or high resolution (granularity of a second).
 Specifically for pod autoscaling to work you will have to write an adapter and publish the metrics to Kubernetes API server.
 From integration to other tools such as PagerDuty etc., you will have to integrate using AWS SQS or similar tooling.

 Prometheus supports scraping Kubernetes metrics natively and is well integrated with API server for autoscaling.
 It also comes with support for custom metrics and most commonly used use cases will have a community developed adapter ready to use.

-Alerting in both technologies can be broadly be considered the same except for one difference i.e. integrating with external tools.
-While you can always write custom tooling using AWS SQS and CloudWatch, Prometheus comes up a bunch of built integrations and provides webhook for easier integration with other systems (details here)
+Alerting in both technologies can be broadly be considered the same except for one difference i.e., integrating with external tools.
+While you can always write custom tooling using AWS SQS and CloudWatch, Prometheus comes up with a bunch of built integrations and provides a webhook for easier integration with other systems (details here)